ethanwait25/startup/README.md

 ### Technologies
 This project will utilize the following technologies:
 - **HTML** - Project uses HTML for structure.
-Five HTML pages: Home, login, playground, battle, about, and help.
+Six HTML pages: Home, login, playground, battle, about, and help.
 - **CSS** - Application styling that is consistent across pages.
 Easily readable text (good contrast between background and text).
 The background will be textured and move somehow.
 The fight background color will change.
 - **JavaScript** - Provides login, playground user display, animations in battle, backend endpoint calls.
 - **Service** - Backend service with endpoints for login, avatar photo generation, and battle dialogue generation.
 Endpoints will also be used to retrieve, update, and store player level.